DeterminateSystems/riff/README.md

 riff run cargo build
 ```

-riff currently supports [Rust] with support for other languages coming soon.
+Riff currently supports [Rust] with support for other languages coming soon.
 It
 uses the [Nix] package manager to handle dependencies but doesn't require you to
 know or use Nix.

 ## Requirements

-To use riff, you need to install these binaries on your system:
+To use Riff, you need to install these binaries on your system:

 * [`nix`][nix-install]
 * [`cargo`][rust-install]